CrushOn AI Review. What Nobody Tells You Before Signing Up

 For testing the platform, the free tier is enough.
 For sustained roleplay sessions, you’ll cap out during a single long conversation.
 There’s no way around that short of upgrading.

 Free tier users get access to the full public character library.
 Creating private characters is also available on the free plan.
-What changes with paid plans is message volume, response priority, and access to image generation on the higher tiers.
+What changes with paid plans is message volume, response priority, and access to additional features.

 CrushOn AI Pricing